 Sitting next to Chris was another friend of ours named Alex.
 Alex lifted an emerald color bottle of Jameson from his lap and took a nip.
 His face was all scraped up and red.
 I sat down in a wooden chair across from the two of them, listening to Alex repeat the story about the Safeway security guards who caught him stealing, slapped him around and shoved his face in a grate of pumpkins.

-While Alex spoke, a thick man wearing a pork pie hat and a Giants shirt that hugged the roles around his gut walked into the store.
+While Alex spoke, a thick man wearing a pork pie hat and a Giants shirt that hugged the rolls around his gut walked into the store.
 He was looking for buyers for the two bottles of tequila he carried at his sides like a milk maid carrying pales home from barn to house.
 In the front of Adobe is a rotating shelf in the shape of a column where Andrew puts photographs he’s taken of the “friends of the store.”

 The man stopped in front of it and looked at a few pictures before sitting in the wood chair next to mine.
 He put the bottles down on the floor near his feet then scratched his peppery mustache.